DaveBrad/SPIFFS-DevFsUpload/README.md

    - 'List' files on ESP8266,
    - 'delete' a file, and
    - 'view' a file into a HTML textarea (text based)

+NOTE/WARNING: there is no checking for free space on the ESP8266 when uploading files.

 ![Alt text](./DevFsUpload_browser-img.png)